Skip to content

 npx git-scenarios describe feature-pr-ready

-Originally extracted from coco, an AI-powered git CLI/TUI with 16 specialized views.
+Originally extracted from coco, an AI-powered git CLI/TUI with sixteen specialised views.
 Every view needed deterministic git states to test against.
-After writing the same git init + writeFile + commit setup 47 times, the scenario library was born.
+After writing the same git initwriteFilecommit setup forty-seven times, the scenario library was born.

-Now it’s a standalone package for anyone building git tools — TUIs, IDE extensions, CLI utilities, linters, formatters, or anything that reads repo state.
+Now it stands alone — for anyone building git tools, IDE extensions, CLI utilities, linters, formatters, AI assistants, or any program that reads repo state.